Neonatal heel prick: Mechanism

-The test uses the growth of a strain of bacteria on a specially-prepared agar plate as a sign for the presence of high levels of phenylalanine, phenylpyruvate, and/or phenyllactate.
-The compound B-2-thienylalanine will inhibit the growth of the bacterium Bacillus subtilis (ATCC 6051) on minimal culture media.
-If phenylalanine, phenylpyruvate, and/or phenyllactate is added to the medium, then growth is restored.
+The test uses the growth of a strain of bacteria on a specially prepared agar plate as a sign for the presence of high levels of phenylalanine, phenylpyruvate, and/or phenyl lactate.
+The compound B-2-thienylalanine inhibits the growth of the bacterium Bacillus subtilis (ATCC 6051) on minimal culture media.
+If phenylalanine, phenylpyruvate, and/or phenyl lactate is added to the medium, then growth is restored.
 Such compounds will be present in excess in the blood or urine of patients with PKU.
-If a suitably-prepared sample of blood or urine is applied to the seeded agar plate, the growth of the bacteria in the test will be a positive indicator for PKU in the patient.
+If a suitably prepared sample of blood or urine is applied to the seeded agar plate, the growth of the bacteria in the test is a positive indicator for PKU in the patient.

 To prepare the sample for application, a small amount of blood (from a heel puncture, for example) or urine (from a diaper, for example) is applied to a piece of filter paper.
-Then a small disc is punched from the center of the spot of blood or urine, and the disc applied to the surface of a seeded, minimal-medium agar plate that contains added beta-2-thienylalanine.
-If the sample contains phenylalanine, phenylpyruvate, and/or phenyllactate then these compounds will diffuse into the agar medium.
+Then, a small disc is punched from the center of the spot of blood or urine, and the disc is applied to the surface of a seeded, minimal-medium agar plate that contains added beta-2-thienylalanine.
+If the sample contains phenylalanine, phenylpyruvate, and/or phenyl lactate, then these compounds will diffuse into the agar medium.
 If their concentrations are high enough (as with the excess levels seen with PKU), bacteria will grow under the disc, but not elsewhere.
-Generally an overnight incubation is enough to determine whether phenylalanine, phenylpyruvate, and/or phenyllactate are present in unusual concentrations in blood or urine.
+Generally, an overnight incubation is enough to determine whether phenylalanine, phenylpyruvate, or phenyl lactate is present in unusual concentrations in blood or urine.

 Timing

-The blood spot sample should be taken between 48 and 72 hours of age for all babies regardless of medical condition, milk feeding and prematurity.
+The blood spot sample should be taken between 48 and 72 hours of age for all babies regardless of medical condition, milk feeding, and prematurity.
 For the purpose of screening, date of birth is day 0 (some IT systems record date of birth as day 1).
 False positives and false negatives can sometimes occur when the screening tests are performed before 48 hours.

 When the immunoassay method is used as a screening method for quantifying 17α-hydroxyprogesterone (17OHP) in dried blood spots, it exhibits a significant rate of false positive results.
 As per the clinical practice guideline issued by the Endocrine Society in 2018, employing LC-MS/MS to measure 17OHP and other adrenal steroid hormones (such as 21-deoxycortisol and androstenedione) is recommended as a supplementary screening approach to enhance the accuracy of positive predictions.

 With genetic tests becoming more common, a wide variety of tests may use the blood drawn by this method.
-Many neonatal units (SCBUs) now use this method to carry out the daily blood tests (blood count, electrolytes) required to check the progress of ill neonates.
+Many neonatal units now use this method to carry out the daily blood tests (blood count, electrolytes) required to check the progress of ill neonates.

 Data retention controversy

-In Ireland, a controversy emerged in 2012 whereby a number of hospitals retained heel prick test cards and thereby a DNA database with over a million samples from 1984, without parental consent or notification.
-This resulted in the introduction of a ten-year rolling destruction cycle.
+In Ireland, a controversy emerged in 2012 whereby a number of hospitals retained heel-prick test cards and thereby a DNA database with over a million samples from 1984, without parental consent or notification.
+This resulted in the introduction of a 10-year rolling destruction cycle.
 Similar practices exist in the United Kingdom, New Zealand, and several states of the United States.